andresagab/little-shop/NOTES.md

 - is_active

 > Rules:
-- To loggin use email
+- To log in use email
 - To log in the user must be active
 - Automatic redirect by type of user